inaturalist/SeekReactNative/README.md

 ## Installation
 1. Make sure you're running the Node version specified in `.nvmrc`.
 Realm only works with certain versions of Node, so you will need this for local data storage.
-2. Install dependences with `npm install`
+2. Install dependencies with `npm install`
 3. If building for iOS, run `npx pod-install` from within the `ios` directory.

 ## Setup files